codeforamerica/workforwardnola/docs/career_assessment_how_to.md

 { trait: 'Following instructions',    # must match name of trait from spreadsheet/database
   reverse_trait: 'Self-starter',      # optional, is 'inverse' of trait above
   title: 'Following instructions',    # text to display with image
+  alt: 'Person is looking at a recipe on a computer before they begin chopping vegetables',   # text describing image, for accessibility
   file: 'instructions.jpg' },         # file name of image (in /assets/images/assessment)
 ```
 "Compound" traits: